-Knee dislocation can be classified according to the position of the tibia in relation to the femur into anterior, posterior, medial, lateral and rotatory dislocations.
-Posterior knee dislocation is the highest with the risk of injury to the popliteal artery.
-Blood supply of the lower limb originates from the femoral artery which continues as the popliteal artery in the leg.
-In the popliteal fossa, it gives off 5 collateral branches around the knee which makes it more vulnerable to knee injury and dislocation.
+Knee dislocation can be classified into anterior, posterior, medial, lateral, and rotatory dislocations based on the position of the tibia in relation to the femur.
+Knee dislocation is marked by injuries to at least two of the four main ligaments of the knee.
+Posterior knee dislocation poses the highest risk of injury to the popliteal artery.
+Blood supply to the lower limbs originates from the femoral artery, which continues as the popliteal artery in the leg.
+In the popliteal fossa, it gives off five collateral branches around the knee, which increases its vulnerability to knee injuries and dislocation.

-Moreover, the popliteal artery is attached to the adductor hiatus proximally and the soleus muscle holds it distally against the bone which increases its chances of injury at the popliteal fossa.
-The lateral popliteal nerve is another vital structure which crosses around the fibular head to the leg.
-It is responsible for dorsiflexion of the ankle and its injury with knee dislocation is associated with foot drop.
+Moreover, the popliteal artery is attached to the adductor hiatus proximally and the soleus muscle holds it distally against the bone.
+This increases the chances of injury to the artery at the popliteal fossa.
+The lateral popliteal nerve is a vital structure that crosses around the fibular head to the leg.
+It is responsible for dorsiflexion of the ankle; damage to this nerve results in foot drop.

 Anatomy of the Knee

-Knee support is achieved mainly by 4 ligaments, 2 menisci and different groups of muscles and tendons all enclosed within the joint capsule.
+Knee support is achieved mainly by four ligaments, two menisci, and different groups of muscles and tendons that are enclosed within the joint capsule.
 The anterior and posterior cruciate ligaments, as well as the medial and lateral collateral ligaments, support the transverse and longitudinal movement of the knee.
-2 menisci; the medial and lateral menisci provide axial support against rotational injury of the knee as well as the muscular support of the knee from different groups of muscles.
-The tibial nerve is less likely to be injured in the popliteal fossa during knee dislocation as it is not firmly attached to the bone.
+The medial and lateral menisci provide axial support against the rotational injury of the knee and also provide muscular support to the knee from different groups of muscles.
+The tibial nerve is less likely to be injured in the popliteal fossa during knee dislocation, as it is not firmly attached to the bone.

 Mechanism of Injury

-High-velocity injuries cause knee dislocation with damage to many structures included in the joint, joint capsule, menisci, ligaments and cartilages as well as the neurovascular complex in the popliteal fossa.
-Low-velocity injuries are common in athletes with less likely to cause damage to the joint structures and the extracapsular neurovascular complex.
+High-velocity injuries cause knee dislocation with damage to many structures of the joint, including the joint capsule, menisci, ligaments, and cartilages, as well as the neurovascular complex in the popliteal fossa.
+Low-velocity injuries are common in athletes and less likely to cause damage to joint structures and the extracapsular neurovascular complex.

-It is believed that for knee dislocation to occur, both cruciate ligaments and one or both collateral ligaments are torn.
+For knee dislocation to occur, both cruciate ligaments and one or both collateral ligaments have to be injured.
 Posterior knee dislocation is primarily caused by direct anterior trauma to the flexed knee.
-This is common in road traffic accidents when the knee of the passenger hits the dashboard or during falling on the flexed knee.
+This is common in vehicular accidents when the knee of the passenger hits the dashboard, or in road accidents when an individual falls on the flexed knee.

-Obesity is a risk factor for all types of knee dislocation due to the weight stress on the muscles and ligaments of the joint.
-In terms of prognosis, high-velocity knee dislocations are associated with less favorable long term outcome and the patients are unlikely to be back to full sports activity after treatment.
-Low-velocity knee dislocation is associated with a better outcome as patients can return to full function and sports activity following adequate management and rehabilitation.
+Obesity is a risk factor for all types of knee dislocation due to the stress of weight on the muscles and ligaments of the joint.
+In terms of prognosis, high-velocity knee dislocations are associated with less favorable long-term outcomes and patients are unlikely to resume activities, including sports, after treatment.
+Low-velocity knee dislocations are associated with better outcomes as patients can regain complete knee function and commence daily activities following adequate management and rehabilitation.

-Patients with knee dislocation will present with severe diffuse pain and inability to move following a pop sound of the affected knee.
-Examination of the knee reveals ecchymosis of the skin with visible deformity according to the type of dislocation.
-Invagination of the joint capsule into the joint leads to a visible groove on the medial side known as dimple sign.
+Patients with knee dislocation present with severe diffuse pain and the inability to move after a ‘pop’ sound from the affected knee.
+Examination of the knee reveals ecchymosis of the skin with a visible deformity depending on the type of dislocation.
+The invagination of the joint capsule into the joint leads to a visible groove on the medial side known as the dimple sign.

-It indicates postero-lateral knee dislocation which cannot be reduced manually.
+It indicates postero-lateral knee dislocation that cannot be attended to manually.
 Palpation is remarkable for the limited range of extension and flexion of the knee.
-Assessment of the joint ligaments should be performed during the examination.
-Anterior and posterior cruciate ligaments can be assessed with the Lachman and posterior drawer tests respectively while the valgus and varus tests can be used to assess the medial and lateral collateral ligaments.
+Anterior and posterior cruciate ligaments can be assessed using the Lachman and posterior drawer tests, respectively, while the valgus and varus tests can be used to assess medial and lateral collateral ligaments.

-Some cases of knee dislocation may undergo spontaneous reduction which might lead to missing of associated injuries to the popliteal artery and peroneal nerve.
-This necessitates the physician to examine every case of suspected knee dislocation for any neurovascular interruption.
-Palpation of the dorsalis pedis, posterior tibial arteries, capillary refill and examination for skin color and temperature as well as a bilateral sensory examination of both limbs.
+Some cases of knee dislocation may undergo spontaneous reduction and may result in the physician missing associated injuries involving the popliteal artery and peroneal nerve.
+Therefore, it is necessary for the attending physician to examine every suspected case of knee dislocation for any neurovascular interruption.
+Examinations include palpation of the dorsalis pedis and posterior tibial artery, capillary refill, recording skin color and temperature, and a bilateral sensory evaluation of both limbs.

-Physical examination of the skin and peripheral pulses may be normal despite the damage to the popliteal artery.
-It is recommended to perform a duplex scan, calculate the ankle brachial index and perform an arteriogram to patients with suspected arterial damage even with intact peripheral pulsations.
-A venogram is also recommended for these patients due to high risk of deep vein thrombosis following posterior knee dislocation.
-The Vascular examination can be performed for days the following reduction to make sure the vascular supply of the leg is not interrupted.
+Physical examination of the skin and peripheral pulses may appear normal despite damage to the popliteal artery.
+Thus, a duplex scan to calculate the ankle-brachial index and an arteriogram in individuals with suspected arterial damage, even in those with intact peripheral pulsation, should be indicated.
+A venogram is also recommended for such patients due to the risk of deep vein thrombosis (DVT) following posterior knee dislocation.
+A physical examination to rule out vascular injury should be performed, after the pain subsides, to ensure that the vascular supply of the leg is not interrupted.

-Posterior knee dislocation is the most common type of knee dislocation associated with vascular injury.
-Interruption of the blood supply to the leg may lead to acute ischemia, gangrene, and amputation.
-Compartment syndrome may also complicate temporary interruption of arterial supply with swelling of the leg and pain with stretching of the muscles.
-Deep vein thrombosis is also common and can complicate the dislocation.
-Foot drop is the result of common peroneal nerve injury lateral to the knee joint.
-Late complications of the knee joint involve joint stiffness, pseudoaneurysm formation, muscular atrophy, inadequate management with instability and arthritis.
+Posterior knee dislocation is the most common type of dislocation associated with vascular injury.
+Interruption of blood supply to the leg may lead to acute ischemia, gangrene, and amputation.
+Compartment syndrome may cause a temporary interruption of arterial blood supply and result in swelling of the leg and pain, along with stretching of the muscle, and may occur after surgical therapy up to two weeks after the episode of knee dislocation.
+DVT is common and can complicate the condition.
+Foot drop results from injury to the common peroneal nerve lateral to the knee joint.
+Long-term complications include joint stiffness, joint arthrosis, chronic pain, injury to the popliteal artery, pseudoaneurysm formation, muscular atrophy, inadequate management resulting in instability, and arthritis.

-Imaging should only be performed in patients with intact neurovascular function with adequate peripheral pulses and stable general medical condition.
-Closed reduction should be performed first in case of neuro vascular interruption of a dislocated knee.
+Imaging should only be performed in patients having an unaltered neurovascular function, adequate peripheral pulses, and those exhibiting stable conditions.
+Closed reduction should be performed in the case of neurovascular interruption of a dislocated knee.

-Plain X-ray posteroanterior and lateral views are ideal for confirming the diagnosis in case physical examination is inconclusive.
-CT scan can give a quick assessment of the knee and the vascular tree with the use of CT angiography.
-It is sensitive and quick for accurate diagnosis.
-MRI is only used after exclusion of any vascular injury that needs immediate intervention.
-MRI gives a detailed assessment of the knee structures including joint capsule, ligaments, cartilages, and menisci.
-MRI can help with good surgical planning about the injured structures and torn ligaments within the joint capsule.
+Plain X-ray posteroanterior and lateral views are ideal for confirming the diagnosis if a physical examination is inconclusive.
+A CT angiography is helpful and accurate in the assessment of the knee and vascular tree.
+MRI is only used after exclusion of other vascular injuries that need immediate intervention.
+MRI can be used for a detailed assessment of knee structures including joint capsule, ligaments, cartilages, and menisci.
+MRI findings are useful to plan surgical interventions involving the injured structures and torn ligaments within the joint capsule.

-Immediate splinting in the less painful position is performed at the scene to reduce the pain and prevent further damage.
-The patient is transferred to a medical facility where the closed or open reduction is performed.
+Immediate splinting in a less-painful position should be performed at the scene to reduce pain and prevent further damage.
+The patient should be transferred to a medical facility and a closed or open reduction should be performed.
 Adequate analgesia and sedation are given before reduction.

-Conservative treatment with immobilization for an average of 5.5 weeks is recommended for patients with a stable joint after reduction and sedentary life style.
-It can also be implemented with intact collateral ligaments.
-Immobilization of the joint for more than 6 weeks is associated with future joint stiffness.
+Conservative treatment with immobilization and a sedentary lifestyle for an average of five to six weeks is recommended for patients with a stable joint after reduction.
+This can also be implemented in patients with intact collateral ligaments.
+Immobilization of the joint for more than six weeks may be associated with joint stiffness.

 Postsurgical rehabilitation begins as early as the first week.
-Even before surgery patients are scheduled for minimal exercises for the affected knee with support and limitation of the range of motion.
-The patient is allowed to ambulate supported by crutches at first then the range of motion exercises are allowed before strengthening exercises are started.
-The patient can return to full function and activity after the restoration of the full range of motion and strength with adequate rehabilitation and training.
+Even before surgery, patients are scheduled for minimal exercises for the affected knee with guided support and limitation of the range of motion.
+Initially, the patient is allowed to ambulate using crutches for support; then a range of motion exercises are scheduled before strengthening exercises are commenced.
+The patient can resume normal daily activities after restoration of the full range of motion and strength following adequate rehabilitation and training.